Amalan-ConStat/R-fitODBOD/JOSSpaper/paper.md

 Poisson Binomial distribution was introduced first by @COMPoisson.
 The comparison of Beta-Correlated Binomial distribution with Correlated Binomial distribution was done by @Correlated.
-Version 1.3.0 holds all the distributions mentioned above and in the future more distributions which were developed to fit the BOD will be added to the **``fitODBOD``** package as version updates.
+Version 1.4.0 of **``fitODBOD``**(@fitODBOD) holds all the distributions mentioned above and in the future more distributions developed to fit the BOD will be added to the package as major version updates.

 # Modelling